Authentic Thai Therapy, Rooted in Tradition.

 Traditional Thai medicine views the human being as a union of three essential parts:

-The Practice of Metta (Loving Kindness)
+The Practice of Metta

-• Loving Kindness: The desire to help.
+• Loving Kindness: The intention to help.

-• Compassion: The desire to relieve pain.
+• Compassion: The desire to relieve suffering.

-• Equanimity: A calm, balanced mind.
+• Equanimity: A calm, centred mind throughout the treatment.

-1. Energizing, Not Sedating
+1. Energising, Not Sedating

 2. Improved Circulation and Mobility